kjon-life/kjon-life/README.md

 * Express - for routing
 * Parcel - for preprocessing SCSS
 * Go - for the app code
-* Docker - for containerization
+* Docker - for unit of deployment
 * flyctl - for manual deployment
 * GitHub Actions - for CI/CD
 * Fly.io - for the serverless hosting platform
+* Replicate - for AI with an API
+* Perplexity - for knowledge augmentation

 ```flyctl``` is a CLI tool from [Fly.io](http://fly.io)
 You can read about it [here](https://fly.io/docs/hands-on/).